Hsiang1110/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-Hw4/README.md

 # Selected-Topics-in-Visual-Recognition-using-Deep-Learning-Hw4
 Super-Resolution

-The detail content of readme showed in folders
+The detail content of readme is showed in folders

 ## Reference
 VDSR: https://github.com/Lornatang/VDSR-PyTorch